Colleges squirm under anti-diversity, equity and inclusion pressure

-(The Hill) — Colleges are attempting to find ways to save their diversity, equity and inclusion (DEI) initiatives as Republican-led states advance efforts to shut down the programs.
+(The Hill) — Colleges are attempting to find ways to save their diversity, equity and inclusion, or DEI, initiatives as Republican-led states advance efforts to shut down the programs.

 Multiple red states have introduced or passed legislation targeting certain aspects of DEI in universities, from mandatory diversity statements to entire offices, causing confusion and fear for faculty and staff.